🌍 EuropeEstoniaTallin Estonia GuideTallin Estonia ItineraryTallinnTop Things to do In Tallinn Estonia

 Tallinn's Old Town

-The capital of Estonia, Tallinn is a must-see for anyone who has an interest in Scandinavian history, architecture, or simply wants to experience an old-world European city.
+The capital of Estonia, Tallinn is a must-see for anyone who has an interest in Scandinavian history, architecture, or simply wants to experience an old-world Top European Capitals Cities.
 Although it is the smallest capital city in the Nordic region, Tallinn is a bustling metropolis, with a beautiful medieval centre and plenty of modern attractions.

 The Old Town, a UNESCO World Heritage site, is the main focus of the city, and is home to several churches, including the largest wooden evangelical church in Northern Europe.
 The Town Hall, built in the early 13th century, is one of the best examples of medieval civil architecture in the country, and the largest building in the Old Town.